hashicorp/terraform-aws-vault/README.md

    module](/modules/vault-cluster).

 1. Execute the [run-consul script](https://github.com/gruntwork-io/consul-aws-blueprint/tree/master/modules/run-consul)
-   with the `--client` flag during boot on each Instance to have the Consul agent connect to the Consul cluster.
+   with the `--client` flag during boot on each Instance to have the Consul agent connect to the Consul server cluster.

 1. Execute the [run-vault](/modules/run-vault) script during boot on each Instance to create the Vault cluster.